schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 ### GitHub Actions

-For this project, a multi-repository approach with the following 5 repository was used: `aws-cloud-infrastructure`, `aws-address-service`, `aws-front-end`, `aws-route-lambda`, and `aws-route-optimizer`.
+For this project, it is applied a multi-repository approach with five repositories.
+The repositories are `aws-cloud-infrastructure`, `aws-address-service`, `aws-front-end`, `aws-route-lambda`, and `aws-route-optimizer`.
-With respect to `aws-route-optimizer`, in this specific case, the repository is a mono-repo managing the microservices `OrchestratorService`, `DistanceService` and `SolverService` all together because they share the same logical domain and Quarkus Native infrastructure.
+With respect to `aws-route-optimizer`, in this specific case, the repository is a mono-repo managing three microservices (`OrchestratorService`, `DistanceService` and `SolverService`) because they share some logical domain and the same Quarkus Native infrastructure.
-Thanks to WebIdentity role configuration in IAM, it was possible to integrate GitHub Actions to AWS by creating an OIDCProvider as part of the CloudFormation GitHub stack mentioned in the previous Infrastructure as Code section.
+Besides that, thanks to WebIdentity role configuration in IAM, it was possible to integrate GitHub Actions to AWS by creating an OIDCProvider  to enable CI/CD directly to AWS.
+The snippet below presents how the integration between GitHub and AWS was set up.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09